Kristina01111000/WordPressTheme/README.md

 To do:

+	- Need to find the root of the theme to add the assets folder to the theme

 	- learning php, current problem is in the header array
 		- partially fixed, it shows up but the the dropdown is not working
 		- also the titles are not pushed down, covered by header